SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     When I set the address of "users[0]" to "120 Tremont Street, Unit 1, Boston, MA 02108"
 ```

+---

 ### Other actions

+---

 Use the `download` Step to download files so that humans can check that they are correct.
-The files will be in [the GitHub action's artifacts](#your-downloaded-files-artifacts).
-If you think this step could take more than 30 seconds, use the "maximum seconds for each Step" Step) to give the file more time to download.
+When the tests run in GitHub, the files will be in [the GitHub action's artifacts](#see-github-test-results).
+If you think this step could take more than 30 seconds, use the "maximum seconds for each Step" Step to give the file more time to download.

 ```
     Then I download "file-name.pdf"
 ```